Swayamcodes/skillbridge/README.md

 ## 📧 Contact

-For queries or support, contact: [your-email@university.edu]
+For queries or support, contact: shindeswayam2004@gmail.com

 ---